tech on the net

 1 (default) The MATCH function will find the largest value that is less than or equal to value.
 You should be sure to sort your array in ascending order.

-If the match_type parameter is omitted, the MATCH function assumes a match_type of 1.
+If the match_type parameter is omitted, it assumes a match_type of 1.

 0 The MATCH function will find the first value that is equal to value.
 The array can be sorted in any order.